JeffDess/zmk-config/setup-term.md

 # Terminal Emulator Setup For Unicode Keybindings

+> ⚠ My keymaps no longer have unicode characters, so this setup is not necessary anymore.
+>
+> However, if you do want to include unicode in your config, you might find this useful.

 If your keymap has unicode characters and you use a modern terminal emulator, you need few additional steps in order to make it work correctly.